 Support Several Output Formats

 The support of several output formats including MP3, M4A, M4R, FLAC, AC3, AIFF, AU, MKA further bolsters its versatility.
-There is very few music converter for Mac that is so featured.
+There is very few music converters for Mac that is so featured.
 The wide compatibility offers the needed flexibility to use your tracks without any roadblocks.

 You can easily convert your purchased iTunes music, audio files as well as M4P songs using TuneMobie.
 Besides, you will also be able to convert iTunes M4B audiobook, audible AA/AAX audiobook.
 The music converter lets you extract audio from iTunes movies, TV shows, MV and home videos as well.